raspberrypilearning/cd-sebento-appinv-2/en/step_1.md

 ### What you will learn

-+ How to take text input from the user and display it
++ Taking text input from the user and display it
-+ How to store information in a list
++ Storing information in a list
 + Using a loop to read the elements of a list
 + Saving information to a file on the phone
 + Loading and displaying information from a file
 + Making your own procedures
-+ How to use the phone's sound recorder and play back a sound you've recorded
++ Using the phone's sound recorder and play back a sound you've recorded